xwiki-contrib/xwiki-authenticator-trusted/README.md

     #-# A separator used to split the list of groups into group names.
     #-# Default to the pipe character.
     # xwiki.authentication.trusted.group_value_separator=|

+    #-# URL to the logout page of the external system that provide the authentication.
+This URL is used to propagate
+    #-# the usage of the logout feature in XWiki to the external system.
+XWiki may provide a redirect back location
+    #-# for the external system.
+It will be inserted as a replacement of the __REDIRECT__ placeholder if available
+    #-# in the configured URL.
+    #-# Default to null, so logout is not propagated, which prevent logout to work from XWiki.
+    # xwiki.authentication.trusted.logout_url=http://sso.example.com/logout/page?redirect=__REDIRECT__

 ## Install